iMobileforJavaScript/imobile_for_javascript/README.md

 #### iOS

-Supermap SDK base on RN for IOS is coming soon...

 1. In XCode, in the project navigator, click `General` ➜ `Linked Frameworks and Libraries`,add Frameworks and c++ library required by iMobile.
 2. Add SuperMap.framework and MessageQueue.framework.
 3. Add bundle file and license.